risc0/bonsai-starter-template/README.md

 * Build a cli that can:
     * Deploy the contract to Ethereum and ELF to Bonsai.
     * Poke the HelloBonsai contract to prove its working.
+* Ensure that any NPM dependencies (e.g. ganache) are managed in a sane way.
 -->